VanderPloegR1/companion/CompanionPi-Documentation.md

 Once you know your IP address, you can access the Companion Admin User Interface on port 8000 of that IP address (i.e. http://192.168.1.3:8000).

-# Complete Changes from Base Raspbian
+# Complete Changes from Base OS
-These notes are not a "to-do" list, but are provided for transparency so users can see what changes have been made to the default Raspbian environment to make CompanionPi work.
+These notes are not a "to-do" list, but are provided for transparency so users can see what changes have been made to the default environment to make CompanionPi work.
 Enterprising users are free to make additional changes in their own environments, and having this informational baseline is always helpful in doing so.

 * Changed default hostname from `raspberrypi` to `CompanionPi`
 _(raspi-config > 2 Network Options > N1 Hostname)_